Q: What happens if my student loan isn’t in my bank by the time I arrive?

 Q: What funding is available on campus if I fall into financial hardship?

 There is financial support available to UK and International students who are in hardship, full details can be found on the Student Life Centre website.
-The Student Life Centre can offer support and advice if you run into money problems.
+The Student Life Centre can offer support and advice if you experience any money worries during your time at university.